RayBB/openlibrary-docs/2_Developers/Git-Cheat-Sheet.md

 **Note:** You'll only want to do this if you're 100% sure you're dealing with a real merge conflict, i.e. you can see a recent commit to the codebase that would conflict with one of your commits.
 To double-check and confirm you've got a true merge conflict, see [Rebase Fails with Merge Conflict Error](#rebase-fails-with-merge-conflict-error).

 Once you've ensured you do have a merge conflict, you can start the `rebase` again in VSCode by switching to your branch and running `git rebase master` and use its built-in merge editor to resolve the conflict(s):
-If `git` finds conflicts it cannot resolve and you're using VSCode, it will open a Merge Conflict editor which looks like this:

 ![Merge Conflict Editor](https://github.com/internetarchive/openlibrary/assets/140550988/a9a6a5fa-f850-43c3-819e-b9014031012a)

 Conflicting changes will be highlighted, and you'll have three main options:
 1. "Accept Current Change" - Line becomes `<p>Hello world!</p>`, your commit now overwrites theirs, and includes changing "Hi world!" back to "Hello world!"
 2. "Accept Incoming" - Line becomes `<div>Hi world!</div>`, you undo all your own changes to the line and keep it as they have it
 3. Custom/Combination --
 - To use a combination of the two changes, i.e. `<p>Hi world!</p>` select "Resolve in Merge Editor," which will open this view:
 ![Full Merge Editor](https://github.com/internetarchive/openlibrary/assets/140550988/b04f8f34-dfd3-4c7d-abf6-bd82405558df)
-- Either select "Use Combination" or edit the result text directly to match the desired combination
+- Either select "Accept Combination" or edit the result text directly to match the desired combination
 - Select "Complete Merge"
 - You'll see your resulting change ready to go in the source control tab, with your previous commit message already filled in, and you can just hit "Continue" to re-commit and finish up